Doctor Aunty: Deepak Budki

 After reaching Delhi, I started searching for

+near the Moti Nagar bus stand in Delhi.
+Outside the clinic hung a signboard –'Dr Kamla Devi, Gynaecologist'.
 Behind the clinic and adjacent to it was her house, rather a continuation of

 child.

-I gently knocked at the door and a voice answered
+I gently knocked at the door, and a voice answered

-from inside, "Who is it?".
+from inside, "Who is it?"

-"It is me, Aunty" I responded.
+"It is me, Aunty", I responded.
 The door

-flung open and I got in.
-Kamla Aunty was examining a patient and on seeing me
+flung open, and I got in.
+Kamla Aunty was examining a patient and, upon seeing me, she felt ecstatic and said, "Son, when have you come?"

-finding myself maladjusted to my job there, it wasn't to my taste at all so I
+"Aunty, I reached Delhi yesterday.
+Actually, I found myself maladjusted to my job there; it wasn't to my taste at all, so I left.
+I have decided to seek a job here in Delhi."

 "You sit inside; I'll join you within a few